This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission. See my full disclosure here.

 I have had an Audible account for some time but Audible only gives me one credit each month to use without having to pay extra and because I can listen to 5 or more audiobooks in a month, it was getting really expensive!

 When I discovered I could listen to audiobooks for free I was like a kid in a candy store!
-Audiobooks for free?
+Listen to Audiobooks for free?
 Ebooks for free too?
 Sign me up!

 Overdrive connects to your local libraries and delivers ebooks and audiobooks via the LIBBY APP.
 You can borrow eBooks and audiobooks instantly, for free, with Libby.